yossefAraby/meowdoro/README.md

 For an immersive web app experience on Android devices, we provide a dedicated APK file that wraps Meowdoro in a Full-screen immersive experience

-Download the APK from the releases section.
+Download the APK from the landing page.

 ## 📝 License